 Your Rights As An Injured Party

 From the San Francisco Bay Area, the Law Offices of Robert G. Schock represents clients throughout California in all types of personal injury cases, including those involving serious and catastrophic injuries and wrongful death caused by accidents, medical malpractice, and defective and dangerous products and pharmaceutical drugs.
-Over the past 30 years, the AV Preeminent-rated firm has earned a reputation for success due to an impressive record of million-dollar verdicts and settlements, and it has an attorney who is AV Preeminent peer-review rated* through Martindale-Hubbell.
+Over the past 30 years, the firm has earned a reputation for success due to an impressive record of million-dollar verdicts and settlements, and it has an attorney who is AV Preeminent peer-review rated* through Martindale-Hubbell.